Glossary

 By Kendell Pinkney

-The shofar is a ram’s horn that is used in traditional Jewish rituals at select points of the year (ie, the month of Elul, Rosh Hashanah, and Yom Kippur).
-In ancient times, it was blown in battle to alert or rally the Israelite troops.
-In its contemporary religious context, it is often framed as a tool that is meant to awaken the Jewish people from their “spiritual slumber” so that they may do the work of self-reflection and repentance before the High Holidays.
+The shofar is a ram’s horn used in traditional Jewish rituals at various times of the year (i.e., the month of Elul, Rosh Hashanah, and Yom Kippur).
+In ancient times, it was blown in battle to alert or rally the Israelite troops…(more)

 /